Summary

 claude

-At the Claude Code prompt, type something like:
+At the Claude Code prompt, the following can be typed:

 You > Create a FastAPI application with the following features: